KritiCParikh/LearningJourney/DataStructures/README.md

 ## Key Differences for Beginners

 - **Data Types** are the most basic units in programming.
 They define what kind of data a variable can hold (like numbers or text) and what you can do with it.
 - **Abstract Data Types (ADTs)** are like blueprints.
 They describe what operations you can perform on data without saying exactly how it's done.
+Let's think of ADT as a black box that hides the inner structure and design of the data type from the user.
 It's like knowing you can add items to a shopping list without worrying about how the list is stored.
 - **Data Structures** are the actual ways we organize data in a computer.
 They implement ADTs and determine how data is stored and accessed, which affects how quickly operations can be performed.

 ---